(for veterinary information only)

 An essential nutrient used in the synthesis of many important biochemicals is Folic acid.
 Folic acid is made from para-amino benzoic acid (PABA) through a step by step process involving two enzymes.
 The sulfa drug inhibits the first enzyme and trimethoprim inhibits the second enzyme.
 This double inhibition is called the “sequential blockade” and produces death of the bacterium whereas either antibiotic alone might not be strong enough to do so.
 Mammal enzymes are far less sensitive to the blockade than bacterial enzymes but what really protects the infected host from the blockade is the simple fact that mammals do not have to manufacture their own folic acid; they can eat it in their diet.

 HOW THIS MEDICATION IS USED

 There are several special advantages to using trimethoprim sulfa.
 First, this medication has the special advantage of being able to penetrate into exudates and infected tissues that usually stop other antibiotics at their surface.
 Similarly, trimethoprim-sulfa can penetrate "sequestered" sites of the body where there is a natural barrier separating certain tissues from the rest.
 This means trimethoprim sulfa can enter not only abscessed tissue but can penetrate the prostate gland, the blood brain barrier, and eye and treat infections in these locations.

 Trimethoprim sulfa is a broad spectrum antibiotic with excellent activity against most gram negative organisms and against Staphylococci in the skin.
 This makes trimethoprim sulfa a good choice for skin infections or as a general antibiotic when the actual identity of the infecting organism is not known.
 Trimethoprim sulfa is, however, not generally effective against Pseudomonas auruginosa, which is particularly resistant where ever it emerges.

-Trimethoprim sulfa is given twice a day use.
+Trimethoprim sulfa is generally prescribed for once or twice a day use.
 It may be given with or without food and should be stored at room temperature.
 It is of relatively low cost compared to other antibiotics which makes it a popular choice.

 Infections for which trimethoprim sulfa are especially helpful are: